agalitsyn/bashstyle/README.md

+# Bash style

+Fork of https://github.com/progrium/bashstyle with my additions.
+I found that this doc really fits to my own thoughts, so I just picked it :)

-# progrium/bashstyle
+# Why bash?

 Bash is the JavaScript of systems programming.
 Although in some cases it's better to use a systems language like C or Go, Bash is an ideal systems language for smaller POSIX-oriented or command line tasks.
-Here's three quick reasons why:
+Here's quick reasons why:

  * It's everywhere.
 Like JavaScript for the web, Bash is already there ready for systems programming.
  * It's neutral.
 Unlike Ruby, Python, JavaScript, or PHP, Bash offends equally across all communities. ;)
  * It's made to be glue.
 Write complex parts in C or Go (or whatever!), and glue them together with Bash.
+ * It's has minimal footprint
+ * It can be easily debugged with `set -x`
+ * It's can be read easily, not like Python of course, but close to it if you used functions and logic splitting.
+ * It's pretty strict with `set -euo pipefail`
+ * Scoping is like in any "real" programming language, it has immutable vars using keyword `readonly`, local vars using keywork `local` and of course global vars.
+ * You can easily create short programms with no dependencies, just copy & run.
+ Python is cool, but these venvs and `pip install -r requirements.txt` are not fun for average Linux / OSX users or for containers on top of busybox (sh only) / alpine (you can install bash).
+As alternative you can write in Golang, but it requires to build 2 different binaries for Linux and OSX.

 This document is how I write Bash and how I'd like collaborators to write Bash with me in my open source projects.
 It's based on a lot of experience and time collecting best practices.
 Most of them come from these [two](http://wiki.bash-hackers.org/scripting/obsolete) [articles](http://www.kfirlavi.com/blog/2012/11/14/defensive-bash-programming/), but here integrated, slightly modified, and focusing on the most bang for buck items.
 Plus some new stuff!